nonsense/wowza_edge-origin_configurator/README.md

 * At least two running instances (a "origin" and an "edge")
 * Wowza Media Server "lickey" license

-The scripts have been tested with ami-7c868f08
+The scripts have been tested with ami-7c868f08 (EU region)

 Usage
 -----